liferay/liferay-docs/develop/tutorials/articles/03-portlets/01-mvc-portlet.markdown

 When using MVC commands, the `javax.portlet.name` property is important.
 This property is one of two that must be included in each MVC command component; it links a particular portlet URL/command combination to the correct portlet.

+There can be some confusion over exactly what kind of `Portlet.class` implementation you're publishing with this component.
+Liferay's service registry expects this to be `javax.portlet.Portlet`, so make sure that's the class you import, and not, for example, `com.liferay.portal.kernel.model.Portlet`.

 +$$$